cs394-w20/PlayerToo/README.md

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Documentation

+Please see the [docs](docs/README.md) for details on the REST API routes implemented using the cloud functions.

 ## Deployment

 Add additional notes about how to deploy this on a live system.